0xmetaschool/Building-on-Aptos-boilerplate/README.md

 - Clone the repository once by running : `git clone https://github.com/boneycanute/Building-on-Aptos.git`
 - cd into the projector folder by running `cd Building-on-Aptos`
 - Multiple branches are already present containing code for the required lessons.
+- fetch all the branches by running `git fetch --all`
 - To view all available branches run : `git branch`
 - Use the code branch of the specfic lesson by running : `git checkout <branchName>`